T-Systems-MMS/otc-nextcloud/README.md

 2. **Only choose one instance.** Nextcloud is not scalable at the time of this guide.
 3. Click "Next" and "Add Container"
 4. Select a Third-party Image with the adress "Nextcloud".
 The latest nextcloud image will be chosen from [dockerhub](https://hub.docker.com/_/nextcloud/).
+5. _This is only necessary if you want to access Nextcloud via a domain name._
-5. Click "OK" and scroll down to "Environment Variables" and add one with Type _Added manually_, Variable Name _NEXTCLOUD_TRUSTED_DOMAINS_ and your later created domain adress.
-This is necessary for connecting with https.
+   Click "OK" and scroll down to "Environment Variables" and add one with Type **Added manually**, Variable Name _NEXTCLOUD_TRUSTED_DOMAINS_ and your later created domain adress.
    > We will create a DNS in Point 6.3.
 Later you can also add the EIP of your ELB.
 6. Go to Data Storage, select Cloud Storage and add your created SFS Storages.
 Set the Container Path for your nextcloud-config storage to _/var/www/html/config_ and for your nextcloud-data storage to _/var/www/html/data_.
-7. Go to the next page and add a Service with the Access Type _Node access_.
+7. Go to the next page and add a Service with the Access Type **node-access**.
-8. Set the Container Port to 80 and the Access Port as _Specified Port_ to 30080.
+8. Set the Container Port to 80 and the Access Port as _Specified Port_ to **30080**.
 Click "OK".
 9. Skip the advanced settings and "Create" the Deployment

 ### 6. Create Elastic Load Balancer (ELB)